 We’re working off the theory that by washing meat products first, we’ll flush away any surface bacteria that may be present.
 Sounds smart right!
 Well, not so fast.

-According to the United States Department of Agriculture, this isn’t a recommended practice (see Washing or Soaking Meat and Poultry):
+According to the United States Department of Agriculture (USDA), this isn’t a recommended practice:

 Washing raw poultry, beef, pork, lamb, or veal before cooking it is not recommended.
 Some consumers think they are removing bacteria from the meat and making it safe.